ellenbrook/ellenbrook.github.io/_posts/2014-10-29-six-tips-to-optimize-your-web-development-workflow.md

 Summing up, getting in your groove really makes sure that you and your teammates stay on task and complete the tasks in a timely fashion.
 If you can stay organized, set small daily goals, and just make things work you'll be able to make things happen quickly.
 On top of that, the motto "just make it work" is a good way to live.
 Just your mini-goals functioning and then use the last time of refactoring to optimize your code and to make it easier to read, understand, and more efficient.

 I learned and used these goals throughout the process of redesigning and creating the new version of [Morning Pages](http://morningpages.net) and it really helped me keep pushing through.
 Even on the days where I simply didn't feel like touching my fingertips to a keyboard these thoughts resonated in my head and helped Daniel and I create something that we're truly proud of.

-Do you have any tips for optimizing your web development work flow?
-If so [Tweet at me @_ellenbrook](http://ctt.ec/_ycj8) and tell me your thoughts.
-I'm interested in hearing what other developers do in order to stay flowin'.